-When you think of business IT support, it is probably in the context of fixing things when they go wrong.
-Indeed, the main reason most companies support IT is so they have somewhere to turn in the event of problems.
+When you think of business IT support, it’s probably in the context of fixing things when they go wrong.
+Indeed, the main reason most companies invest in IT support is so they have somewhere to turn in the event of problems.

 Make business IT support part of your strategy

 However, making provision for good business IT support should be a real priority in your company, because your whole business may depend on it.
 It can play a key role in your success - or failure.

 For instance, if you operate an ecommerce business, downtime means lost revenue - so providing effective support for the site could make the difference between success and failure.

 Good business IT support is about more than just repairing faults.
 It can include functions like performing preventative maintenance on your IT systems, offering IT training, managing cloud backups and installing new IT equipment.